-THE CASCADE MOUNTAIN RANGE cuts a wild and wide slash through the state of Washington from top to bottom.
-That part of the state between the Pacific Ocean and those mountains is Western Washington; that part between the mountains and the rest of the United States is Eastern Washington.
+THE CASCADES are a range of mountains that cut a wild and wide slash through the state of Washington from top to bottom.
+That part of the state between the Pacific Ocean and those mountains in Western Washington; that part between the mountains and the rest of the United States is Eastern Washington.

 It is Western Washington that everyone thinks of when they think “Washington”: clouds and rain, Seattle and lattes, bumbershoots and grunge, and more rain.
 The moist air from the ocean hits the mountains and rises to form clouds, which return most of that moisture as rain, causing our side of the mountains to be lush and green.